AitonGoldman/replay_rules/PINBURGH_RULES.md

 # Pinburgh Rules

-The Pinburgh Rules are tournament specific alterations built upon PAPA’s larger competitive ruleset found ​here​.
-Any situations not addressed in the Pinburgh rules default to the main set of PAPA Competition Rules.
+The Pinburgh Rules are tournament specific alterations built upon PAPA’s larger competitive ruleset found ​here​. `Should list and link to the actual URL or end after "competitive ruleset."` Any situations not addressed in the Pinburgh rules default to the main set of PAPA
+Competition Rules.
 Any tournaments, leagues, or organizations wishing to copy our rules for their own purposes should adopt the primary PAPA ruleset first.
 All organizations copying our rules are reminded that they are licensed under the Creative Commons, which requires including a reference link back to the